Mining-Mine/mingmines-paper/README.md

    - **Description**: This map shows the distribution of roads, waterways (in blue) and protected area in the Ghana.
 It helps in analyzing the proximity of mining locations to water sources.

-## Team Roles

-**Yu Hui**: Processing landsat data as well as related feature using AWS

-**Kevin**:  Data pre-processinng and gnenerate related features.

-**Charlotte**: Responsible mainly for training the machine learning model, analyze the performance, and conducting respective visualization.

 ## Reference